ouuan/ouuan/AWESOME-STARS.md

 ## TypeScript

+- [ouuan/glyph-segregator](https://github.com/ouuan/glyph-segregator) - A new way to optimize web fonts for a specific static site.
 - [thomasdondorf/puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) - Puppeteer Pool, run a cluster of instances in parallel
 - [egoist/tsup](https://github.com/egoist/tsup) - The simplest and fastest way to bundle your TypeScript libraries.
 - [frenic/csstype](https://github.com/frenic/csstype) - Strict TypeScript and Flow types for style based on MDN data